-Attachment Research Community Telford & Wrekin Virtual School has an ambitious three-year plan that all education establishments are accredited through the Attachment Research Community (ARC).
-They have purchased membership for all Telford & Wrekin schools.
+Telford & Wrekin Virtual School is currently on an ambitious journey with local educational establishments to ensure they are all accredited through the Attachment Research Community (ARC).
+Membership has been purchased by the Virtual School for all Telford & Wrekin schools.
+Attachment & Trauma Aware approaches in education | ARC (the-arc.org.uk)